andrewdyer/react-package-template/CONTRIBUTING.md

 4. Start Storybook using `npm run storybook` to develop and test UI components in isolation.
 5. Run tests with `npm test` to verify that the environment is working correctly.
 You can also use `npm run test:watch` to run the tests in watch mode, and `npm run test:coverage` to generate a coverage report.

+## Testing

+Please write tests for any new features or modifications to the project.
+Follow these steps to ensure your tests are effective and consistent:

+-   Use `npm run test` to run the tests.
+-   Use `npm run test:watch` to run the tests in watch mode, which will re-run tests when files change.
+-   Check coverage using `npm run test:coverage` to ensure all tests pass.

+For consistency and modularity, organize test code into structured sections:

+-   Start by mocking dependencies or libraries.
+-   Create helper functions to streamline repetitive logic.
+-   Define constants for mock data or configurations.
+-   Structure the main test suite using `describe` blocks and focused test cases.

+Ensure tests are clear, reusable, and easy to maintain before submitting changes.

 ## Using Yalc for Local Development

 Use Yalc to test this package locally in other projects without publishing it to the npm registry.